Untitled Document

 a file onto the pack, it will remain there allowing the pack

-of the 32K left but they have been superseded due to the arrival
+the other sizes.
+They have been superseded due to the arrival of the

 Card booklet (500K)